 The Culinary Academy of Las Vegas focuses on student success.
 Typically, a class has no more than 15 students.
 This low teacher-to-student ratio ensures that every students receives individualized attention.
 Critical to our effort is employing instructors who come from the industry and have performed the jobs for which they are teaching.
 They are knowledgeable and experienced, with up-to-date hospitality skills.

 CALV’s student body is diverse.
-In 2018, 55% of students were Hispanic or Latinx, 16% African American, 18% Caucasian, and 11% Asian/Pacific Islander.
+In 2022, 41% of students were Hispanic or Latinx, 26% Black or African American, 9% Caucasian, 8% Asian/Pacific Islander, and 16% other.
 Graduates were almost evenly divided between males and females.
 Almost one-third of all enrolled students are from the five most underserved zip codes in Clark County.
-Various public and private funding agencies help us provide tuition assistance to more than 85% of students.
+Various public and private funding agencies help us provide tuition assistance and supportive social services to more than 90% of students.
+We work with each student to create individualized pathways from public assistance programs to self-sufficiency and financial independence.

 As part of our commitment to the surrounding neighborhood, the Academy prepares and delivers nutritious meals to those in need.
 Year-round, we provide daily hot meals for disadvantaged children, youth, veterans, and the elderly at various community locations.